quatrope/AutoMix/README.md

     ```int get_nmodels(void)```

-2. A function to load the dimension of each model in the :
+2. A function to load the dimension of each model:

     ```void load_model_dims(int nmodels, int *model_dims)```